verbrio/mcp-golang/README.md

 Docs at [https://mcpgolang.com](https://mcpgolang.com)

 ## Highlights
-- 🛡️Type safety.
-Define your tool arguments as native go structs, have mcp-golang handle the rest.
+- 🛡️**Type safety** - Define your tool arguments as native go structs, have mcp-golang handle the rest.
 Automatic schema generation, deserialization, error handling etc.
-- 🚛 Custom transports.
-Use the built-in transports or write your own.
+- 🚛 **Custom transports** - Use the built-in transports or write your own.
-- ⚡ Low boilerplate. mcp-golang generates all the MCP endpoints for you apart from your tools, prompts and resources.
+- ⚡ **Low boilerplate** - mcp-golang generates all the MCP endpoints for you apart from your tools, prompts and resources.
-- 🧩 Modular.
-The library is split into three components: transport, protocol and server.
+- 🧩 **Modular** - The library is split into three components: transport, protocol and server.
 Use them all or take what you need.

 ## Example Usage